-All lateness, after the registers are closed (15 minutes after the start of each session), will be treated as unauthorised absence and the same procedures as for absence will be followed.
+All lateness, after the registers are closed promptly, will be treated as unauthorised absence and the same procedures as for absence will be followed.

 In order to support parents doing multiple school drop-offs in the morning, the school gate opens at 8:45am.
 Parents are actively encouraged to drop-off as close to 8:45am to allow children to settle before starting their formal lessons at 9:00am.